coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 Up next, set your global default ruby version using

 ```
+# ~
 ubuntu$ rbenv global 2.5.1
 ```

 You can check with

 ```
+# ~
 ubuntu$ ruby -v
 ```

 Now we need to configure our ability to work with gems.
-First, let's turn off local documentation generation by setting our ~/.gemrc to turn off that feature.
+First, let's turn off local documentation generation by adding a setting to our `~/.gemrc` file

 ```
+# ~
 ubuntu$ echo "gem: --no-document" > ~/.gemrc
 ```

-With our gem process configured, let's install bundler
+With our gem process configured, let's install bundler.
+This step gave me issues before, and I realized I installed the latest bundler, but Rails 6 generated using 1.17.1.
+Make sure to specify your version - the version you download on the server should match what's written in your Gemfile.

 ```
+# ~
-ubuntu$ gem install bundler -v 1.17.1 # Use the version number specified in your app's Gemfile.
+ubuntu$ gem install bundler -v 1.17.1
 ```

-## Install a Javascript Runtime on EC2
+## Step 9: Install a Javascript Runtime on EC2

 The Rails Asset Pipeline requires JavaScript runtime, so let's get Node.js

 ```
-# EC2 ~
+# ~
 ubuntu$ sudo add-apt-repository ppa:chris-lea/node.js
 ```

 Then update apt-get and install the Node.js package:

 ```
-# EC2 ~
+# ~
 ubuntu$ sudo apt-get update
 ubuntu$ sudo apt-get install nodejs
 ```

-## Install a Node package manager
+## Step 10: Install a Node package manager

 With Node installed, we'll want to download the [yarn](https://yarnpkg.com/en/) package manager, since Rails 6 uses it by default.

 ```
-# EC2 ~
+# ~
 ubuntu$ curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | sudo apt-key add -
 ubuntu$ echo "deb https://dl.yarnpkg.com/debian/ stable main" | sudo tee /etc/apt/sources.list.d/yarn.list
 ubuntu$ sudo apt-get update
 ubuntu$ sudo apt-get install yarn
 ```

-## Set up your EC2 server with your git credentials
+## Step 11: Set up your EC2 server with your git credentials

 If you're using SSH keys to access your GitHub account, you'll need to set up those credentials on your server.
 You can do this by following the guide at [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/), or you can follow along with me.